Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: The PNJL and PQM models in SU(2)

-This effective potential with these parameters exhibits the feature of a phase transition from color confinement to color deconfinement through a stronger first-order transition than $\mathcal{U}_{Poly}$ with the parameters of \Ref{Ratti:2005jh}, see e.g.~Fig.~8 of \Ref{Haas:2013qwp}.
+The parameters of the effective potential $\mathcal{U}_{Log}$ are given by $a_0=3.51$, $a_1= -2.47$, $a_2=15.2$, and $b_3=-1.75$.
+With these parameters, this effective potential exhibits the feature of a transition from color confinement to color deconfinement through a stronger first-order phase transition than $\mathcal{U}_{Poly}$ with the parameters of \Ref{Ratti:2005jh} (see, e.g., Fig.~8 of \Ref{Haas:2013qwp}).